 When wildcrafting wild plants it is important to only take the upper part of the plant so that you leave the roots intact for next years growth cycle.
 Also, when harvesting horsetail plant, you should always make sure it is away from polluted water sources.

-Horsetail is a source of silica or silicon and is, in fact, one of the most densely silicified plants known, consisting of about 10% dry weight silica content.
+Horsetail is a source of silica or silicon and is, in fact, one of the most densely silicified plants known (next to bamboo), consisting of about 10% dry weight silica content.
 As we mentioned, higher concentrations of this mineral are usually found in the younger shoots of the plant.
 Most high quality horsetail herb is harvested during this time.

 Silica is an important nutrient needed for bone and tooth formation and helps to nourish the skin and maintain healthy hair follicles.
 Interestingly, this is achieved in much the same way the horsetail plant uses silica plates for structurally stiffening its stems as it does not have woody reinforcement like other plants.